-The aggregate fees billed by PricewaterhouseCoopers LLP, the Partnership's independent registered public accounting firm in Fiscal 2014 and Fiscal 2013, were as follows in the last two fiscal years:
+The aggregate fees billed by Ernst & Young LLP, the Company's independent registered public accounting firm in Fiscal 2015, and PricewaterhouseCoopers LLP, the Partnership's independent registered public accounting firm in Fiscal 2014, were as follows:

-2014 2013
+2015 2014

-Audit Fees(1) \$ 1,653,717 \$ 1,327,000
+Audit Fees(1) \$ 1,568,070 \$ 1,653,717

 Audit-Related Fees 0 0

-Tax Fees(2) 535,000 581,000
+Tax Fees(2) 0 535,000

 All Other Fees 0 0

-Total Fees for Services Provided \$ 2,188,717 \$ 1,908,000
+Total Fees for Services Provided \$ 1,568,070 \$ 2,188,717

-- (1) Audit Fees were for audit services, including (i) the annual audit of the consolidated financial statements of the Partnership, (ii) subsidiary audits, (iii) review of the interim financial statements included in the Quarterly Reports on Form 10-Q of the Partnership, and (iv) services that only the independent registered public accounting firm can reasonably be expected to provide, such as services associated with SEC registration statements, and documents issued in connection with securities offerings. - (2) Tax Fees were for the preparation of Substitute Schedule K-1 forms for unitholders of the Partnership.
+(1) Audit Fees were for audit services, including (i) the annual audit of the consolidated financial statements of the Partnership, (ii) subsidiary audits, (iii) review of the interim financial statements included in the Quarterly Reports on Form 10-Q of the Partnership, and (iv) services that only the independent registered public accounting firm can reasonably be expected to provide, such as services associated with SEC registration statements, and documents issued in connection with securities offerings.

-In the course of its meetings, the Audit Committee considered whether the provision by PricewaterhouseCoopers LLP of the professional services described under "Tax Fees" was compatible with PricewaterhouseCoopers LLP's independence.
-The Committee concluded that the former independent auditor was independent from the Partnership and its management.
+In the course of its meetings, the Audit Committee considered whether the provision by Ernst & Young LLP of the professional services described under "Tax Fees" was compatible with Ernst & Young LLP's independence.
+The Committee concluded that the independent auditor was independent from the Partnership and its management.